craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 You may only use this Feature to deal additional damage once per turn.

-## Careful Strike
+## Riposte
-###### REQ: 2EXP
+###### REQ: 1EXP
-###### W+1 AP
+###### W AP
-###### USE: Melee or Ranged Weapon
+###### USE: Melee Weapon - Light or Quick
-'With baited breath, you find the weakest point in your opponent's armor, and release.'
+'You recall the fighting style of your opponent, and know you can use it to your advantage to gain a strike.'

-Target a creature within your Weapon Range and establish Line of Sight.
-Make an Attack Roll against that target's Reflex.
-You gain +2 to that Attack Roll.
+Target a creature you have attacked this turn that is currently within your Weapon Range.
+Until the beginning of your next turn, the first time your target attacks you while they are within your Weapon Range, make an Attack Roll against that target's Reflex.

-If you hit your target, you deal your Weapon Damage as normal.
+If you hit, you impose -3 to your target's Attack Roll, and you deal your Weapon Damage as normal.

 ## Cleave
 ###### REQ: 1EXP